 Overexertion injuries could occur in many scenarios, including desk work.
 You could experience these injuries if you perform repetitive motions on the job or if you are required to lift and lower heavy loads.
 These injuries could damage your back, knees, shoulders, hands, or wrists, or other areas of the body.

 Events Involving Equipment or Objects

 Many workers throughout the country are also hurt if they are hit by moving equipment.
 Workers may also become stuck or caught in equipment, especially in manufacturing jobs.
-Finally, you could be crushed or hurt if a structure or objects falls down on you from above.
+Finally, you could be crushed or hurt if a structure or object falls down on you from above.

 Events Involving Falls

 Falling is a serious concern in workplaces throughout Louisiana.
 You could slip and fall at any time.
 These accidents could result in broken bones and head injuries.
-You may be hurt if you slip and fall only a few feet, or from a greater height while you are on-the-job.
+You may be hurt if you slip and fall only a few feet, or from a greater height while you are on the job.

 Benefits Provided by Your Employer After a Workplace Injury